15 Historical Romance Books You Love To Read

 1. The Duke and the Lady in Red (Scandalous Gentlemen of St. James)

-So they’re on their way to getting to the carriage, to go to Scotland.
+So they’re on their way to getting to the carriage to go to Scotland.
 The Duke shows up, and he figures it out.
 Then he offers her a week with him, and he’ll give her the money.
 I cried in this because a side character is heart-wrenching about what they have to go through.
-They’re madly in love at the beginning, but they’re so into each other.
+They’re madly in love initially but are so into each other.

 The Duke and the Lady in Red